Ezrnest/Ancono/README.md

 3. Polynomials, multinomials and expression:

-    Ancono enable users to operate polynomials and multinomials on a field.
+    Ancono enables users to operate polynomials and multinomials over a field (or even only over some kind of ring).

-    It is also possible to compute
-    and simplify complex expressions.
+    General expression internally stored as abstract syntax tree is also supported.
+Expressions can be simplified using simplification rules.
+Currently, basic simplification rules are implemented, and user can also add extensions if necessary.

-    See samples <a href="#expressions">here</a>.
+    See samples: <a href="#polynomials">polynomial</a>, <a href="#expressions">expression</a>.

 4. Linear algebra